untillpro/dynobuffers/README.md

 	// note: bNested is obsolete here.
 Need to obtain it again from bRoot
 	```
  - Empty nested objects are not stored
+ - Unmodified nested objects are copied field by field on `ToBytes()`
  - See [dynobuffers_test.go](dynobuffers_test.go) for usage examples

 ## Arrays